New page in medicine: "bio-ink" for printing human tissues created at SamSMU

 The developed technologies can be applied in various fields of medicine.
 In traumatology, doctors will be able to restore complex fractures by filling bone defects with personalized bioprinted implants.
 In orthopedics, the technology will allow creating anatomically accurate cartilage structures for joints.

-In dentistry, it will become possible to print bioactive membranes for guided tissue regeneration in the treatment of periodontitis or the restoration of lost areas of bone tissue and mucous membranes.
+In dentistry, it will become possible to print bioactive membranes for guided tissue regeneration in the treatment of periodontitis or restoration of lost areas of bone tissue and mucous membranes.
 In ophthalmology, bio-inks will help grow corneal or conjunctival transplants for patients with burns and eye injuries, restoring their vision without the risk of an immune response.

-Earlier, www1.ru reported that the Russian crew on the ISS will test 4D bioprinting of tubular organs.
+Earlier www1.ru reported that the Russian crew on the ISS will test 4D bioprinting of tubular organs.

 They will print kidneys, liver and thyroid gland: Rosatom will master bioprinting technology by 2030